scusi/TLSWebServer/README.md

 ## create a service file for TLSWebServer

-Edit the follwoing content to your needs and save it under your systemd service directory, usually _/etc/systemd/system/_ as tlswebserver.service.
+Edit the follwoing content to your needs and save it under your systemd service directory - usually _/etc/systemd/system/_ - as _tlswebserver.service_.
 Make sure it is executable.
 HINT: ```chmod 755 /etc/systemd/system/tlswebserver.service```

 ```